canonical/netplan/doc/netplan.md

 ``configure-without-carrier`` (bool)

-:   Allows a specific link to be configured even if it has no carrier.
+:   (networkd backend only) Allow the specified interface to be configured even
+    if it has no carrier.

 ``critical`` (bool)